 - 1. You may listen to channels A and B over wired or wireless headphones.
 Refer to Using the infrared wireless headphones and Using wired headphones for further information. - Black (4) wired headphone output (wired headphones not included) - 2.
-Press the headphone/speaker button on the DVD player.
+Press the headphone/speaker button on the DVD player or press the 2 and 4 memory presets on the audio system at the same time.